jessepav/lacygoill-wiki-backup/rofi.md

 While `-modi`  tells rofi which modes  (menus) we want  to be able to  see after pressing `C-Tab` repeatedly.

-Run `$ rofi` without argument, and read the usage message for more info.
+Run `rofi(1)` without argument, and read the usage message for more info.

 ---